Vivienne Malone-Mayes: Memberships

 Vivienne Malone-Mayes was a member of Delta Sigma Theta sorority and served as President of Waco Alumnae Chapter.

 Legacy and awards

-After Lillian K. Bradley in 1960, Malone-Mayes became one of the first African-American women to receive a PhD in Mathematics from University of Texas (and fifth African-American woman in the United States).
-She was the first African-American member of the faculty at Baylor University, and the first African-American person elected to Executive Committee of the Association of Women in Mathematics.
+After Lillian K. Bradley in 1960, Malone-Mayes became one of the first African-American women to receive a PhD in mathematics from University of Texas (and fifth African-American woman in the United States).
+She was the first African-American member of the faculty at Baylor University, and was also the first African-American person elected to Executive Committee of the Association of Women in Mathematics.

 The student congress of Baylor voted her the "Outstanding Faculty Member of the Year" in 1971.

 Personal

-Malone-Mayes married James Mayes in 1952, and had a daughter, Patsyanne Mayes Wheeler.
-She died of a heart attack, in Waco, on June 9, 1995, at the age of 63.
+Malone married James Mayes in 1952, and had a daughter, Patsyanne Mayes Wheeler.

+Malone-Mayes died of a heart attack, in Waco, on June 9, 1995, at the age of 63.
 She is buried in Greenwood Cemetery.